How Long Does a Roof Replacement Take?

 If your home has a roof that is extremely high and has limited access, the time required for replacing it is lengthened considerably.
 Extra precautions must be taken for these factors.
 A roof with more slopes and valleys and higher elevation will need scaffolding, high ladders, proper harnessing, and fall protection gear.

-4.)
-Unforeseen Complications
+4. Unforeseen Roof Damage Complications

 When a roofing contractor encounters complications that were unforeseen at the time of estimating the length of time and cost, the scope of the project changes.
 Damage to the structure of the roof is sometimes discovered during a roof replacement.
 If repairs are needed, this can delay the installation of the new roof.